Bernie (2011 film): Plot

-On November 19, 1996, after Nugent refuses to attend a community production of The Music Man that Tiede is directing and starring in, Tiede impulsively shoots Nugent in the back with the rifle four times, killing her.
-Praying for guidance in the immediate shock of the situation, Tiede buries her corpse in a large freezer chest, hoping to stall until her body can be found without any connection to him.
+On November 19, 1996, after Nugent refuses to attend a community production of The Music Man that Tiede is directing and starring in, Tiede impulsively shoots her in the back with the rifle four times, killing her.
+Praying for guidance, he buries her corpse in a large freezer chest, hoping to stall until her body can be found without any connection to him.
 Over the next nine months, Tiede makes numerous excuses for her absence towards her associates.
 As her wealth manager, meanwhile, his habitual charity gets even worse; he spends $600,000 of Nugent's money on local businesses and elaborate gifts.
-This causes the town to adore him further, but Nugent's long-suffering family stockbroker Lloyd Hornbuckle eventually has his suspicions aroused when he discovers that Nugent, via Tiede, has neglected to give previously agreed-upon payments to her estranged family.
+This causes the town to adore him further, but Nugent's long-suffering family stockbroker Lloyd Hornbuckle has his suspicions aroused when he discovers that Nugent, via Tiede, has neglected to give previously agreed-upon payments to her estranged family.

 While Tiede is out of the house, Hornbuckle, the sheriff, and Nugent's granddaughter Molly seize the opportunity for an authorized police search of Nugent's house.
-Nugent's body is eventually found in the freezer by a deputy.
+Nugent's body is found in the freezer by a deputy.
 Tiede is arrested and immediately confesses to the crime, while citing Nugent's controlling nature as a mitigating circumstance.
-Davidson is put on the case and charges Tiede with first-degree murder despite Tiede's claim it was not premeditated.
-Despite Tiede's confession, many citizens of Carthage still rally to his defense, even claiming Nugent deserved to die.
+Davidson is put on the case and charges Tiede with first-degree murder despite his claim that it was not premeditated.
+Despite Tiede's confession, many citizens of Carthage rally to his defense, even claiming Nugent deserved to die.
 Realizing he will be unable to procure an unbiased jury, Davidson successfully requests a change of venue to San Augustine.
 At the same time, all of the things that Tiede bought are confiscated, closing many local businesses and crippling Carthage's economy.

 During the trial, Davidson accuses Tiede of intending to use Nugent's wealth for hedonistic purposes, while Tiede's defense attorney Scrappy Holmes tries to turn the blame on Molly for cutting ties with Nugent for years.
-Tiede is eventually found guilty as charged and given a life sentence.
+Tiede is found guilty and given a life sentence.
 The town remains appalled, and Tiede continues to get regular visitors who still believe him to be a good man.
 Closing text reveals that Nugent was buried next to her husband, while Tiede continues his active social life in prison.